-Through its Visual Arts and Media Arts Program, Toronto Arts Council (TAC) provides Project funding to professional, non-profit Toronto visual arts/media arts organizations and collectives to pursue one-time or time-limited projects involving the exhibition or distribution of contemporary visual or media arts and/or other activities that contribute to the development of the visual arts/media arts in Toronto.
+The Visual and Media Arts Projects: Presentation program provides funding to professional, non-profit Toronto visual arts/media arts organizations, collectives, curators or programmers to pursue one-time or time-limited projects involving the exhibition or distribution of contemporary visual or media arts and/or other activities that contribute to the development of the visual arts/media arts in Toronto (for example residencies, artists workshops).
 The City of Toronto provides the funding for this program through its Community Partnership and Investment Program.

-Applicants applying for exhibition and/or screening projects (including festivals) must present the work of visual and/or media artists in a curatorial or critical context and must have a well-focused audience development plan.
-Organizations/collectives applying to exhibit the work of their own members must likewise have a clearly defined curatorial or critical framework informing the selection and exhibition of work.
+- Exhibition: an exhibition must present work in a curatorial or critical context.
+Applicants exhibiting the work of their own members must likewise have a clearly defined curatorial or critical framework informing the selection and exhibition of work.

-- applicants must be incorporated non-profit organizations or unincorporated collectives operating on a not-for-profit basis.
-A collective is defined as a group of two or more artists working together under a group name, either on a single project or on an ongoing basis.
+- A collective is defined as two or more artists, curators or programmers working together under a group name, either on a single project or on an ongoing basis.

 - Organizations/collectives must be located within the City of Toronto and the activity for which the funding is requested must occur within the City of Toronto.

 - Artists must be professional.
 A professional artist is someone who has developed their skills through training and/or practice; is recognized as such by others working in the same artistic tradition; actively practices; seeks payment for their work; and has a history of public presentation.